 \subsection{Relation to the Literature}

-Our paper belongs to the literature on inference in incomplete models.
+Our paper belongs to the literature on inference in incomplete models pioneered by \cite{Wald1950} in the context of simultaneous equations models and by \cite{jovanovich89} in the context of models with multiple equilibria.
 The seminal work of \cite{tamer} shows an incomplete model induces multiple distributions and implies partially identifying restrictions on parameters.
 Developments in the literature \citep{galichon2011set,bmm,chesher2017generalized} provided tools to systematically derive so-called \emph{sharp identifying restrictions}, which convert all model information into a set of equality and inequality restrictions on the conditional moments of observable variables.
-Inference methods based on the sample analogs of such moment restrictions are extensively studied \citep[see][and references therein]{canay/shaikh:2017}.
+Inference methods based on the sample analogs of moment restrictions are extensively studied \citep[see][and references therein]{canay/shaikh:2017}.
 Our approach builds on recent developments in likelihood-based inference methods for incomplete models \citep{Chen2018,kz}.
 In particular, we combine the sharp identifying restrictions with the framework of \cite{kz} to derive the least favorable parametric model and its score.
 To our knowledge, this approach is new.
 One can view our procedure as an analog of deriving a score function from a parametric family in a complete model.

 Hypothesis testing in incomplete models is studied extensively.
 As discussed earlier, many of them are based on the sample analogs of conditional or unconditional moment restrictions.
-One of the challenges surrounding inference is the high computational cost of implementing existing methods \citep[][sec.
-6]{molinari2020microeconometrics}.
-There are attempts to improve the computational tractability of the moment-based inference methods within particular classes of models or testing problems.
-They include \cite{ARP,Cox2020} who assume that moment inequality restrictions are linear conditional on some observable variables.
+A challenge in making inferences is the high computational cost of implementing existing methods, as noted in \cite{molinari2020microeconometrics}.
+There are attempts to improve the computational tractability of moment-based inference methods within specific classes of models or testing problems, such as those made by \cite{ARP} and \cite{Cox2020}, who assume that moment inequality restrictions are linear conditional on observable variables.
 This paper focuses on another class in which the model is complete under the null hypothesis.
 This structure makes our test computationally tractable by combining (i) the score function associated with the least favorable parametric model and (ii) a point estimator of the nuisance components.